AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ### AssetReference search

-By default Addresables AssetReference properties are not considered as a dependency by AssetDatabase.GetDependencies and thus are ignored by the tool.
+By default Addressables AssetReference properties are not considered as a dependency by AssetDatabase.GetDependencies and thus are ignored by the tool.

 However if you want to treat them as regular references go to Analysis Settings and set 'ScanForAssetReferences' toggle to true.